ULTA Iron Condor Strategy

 ULTA (Ulta Beauty, Inc.), in the Consumer Cyclical sector, (Specialty Retail industry), listed on NASDAQ.

-A beta of 0.89 places ULTA roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+A beta of 0.85 places ULTA roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+ULTA pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a iron condor on ULTA?